 The properties of beeswax

 The utility and value we find in beeswax comes from its unique properties.
-These create a substance that, apart from being created through a fascinating process, almost seems designed to be for our own benefit, though it is not, of course.
+These are evident in a substance that, apart from being created through a fascinating process, almost seems designed to be for our own benefit, though it is not, of course.

 - Chemical composition.
 Beeswax is a complex substance.
 It is made up of well over 250 compounds, including long-chain alkanes, acids, esters, polyesters and more.
 Hentriacontane forms around 9% of beeswax and affects its nature through its stability and impermeability to water.

 - Insoluble in water.
-Beeswax is insoluble in water, which allows it to be used for many applications as a sealant with water.
+Beeswax is insoluble in water, which allows it to be used for many applications as a sealant.

 - Melting point.
-Beeswax has a relatively low melting point of around 63 C. This means it is easy to transform from solid to liquid and vice versa, which results in an agreeable substance for a wide range of applications.
+Beeswax has a relatively low melting point of around 63 C. This means it is easy to transform from solid to liquid and vice versa, resulting in an agreeable substance for a wide range of applications.

 - Clean burn.
 Beeswax has a clean, smokeless burn which, of course, is a key reason why it is used in candles.
-In fact, beeswax candles don't just avoid polluting the air; many believe they help clean it.
-The suggestion is that since beeswax releases negative ions when burned, this helps attracts airborne pollutants such as dust, dirt which carry a positive charge.
+In fact, beeswax candles don’t just avoid polluting the air; many believe they help clean it.
+Beeswax releases negative ions when burned, helping attracts airborne pollutants such as dust, dirt which carry a positive charge.
 This supposedly helps clean the air.

 So these are the characteristics of beeswax.
 Let’s look at some of the methods for extracting it from our hives and frames.